ajimoti/cache-duration/README.md

 $cacheTime = Time::at(new DateTime('2039-09-30')); // returns time in seconds between the present timestamp and the date passed (2039-09-30).

 // String
-$cacheTime = Time::at('first day of January 2023'); // returns time in seconds between the present timestamp and the first of Januray 2023.
+$cacheTime = Time::at('first day of January 2023'); // returns time in seconds between the present timestamp and the first of January 2023.
 ```

 ## Testing